david-a-krupp/3D-Microstat/README.md

 # 3D-Microstat
 Open-source 3D Clinostat design inspired by iGEM Concordia.
 This Clinostat was designed by a team of University of Georgia students for the Small Satellite Research Laboratory to support space biology research and microgravity experiments.
 This final product occupies very little space compared to most other COTS (Commercial-off-the-Shelf) Clinostats, taking up roughly 350 x 300 x 320 mm of space when fully assembled.
+Build instructions are included below, though the best assembly help will come from viewing the full Microstat assembly (located in CAD files) and viewing the wiring diagram provided.

+**Preface -**

+This CLinostat build requires a degree of project-specific tailoring.
+The 140 x 140 mm payload platform is a hard limit for this form factor without increasing the size of the swingarm.
+The weight restriction varies by geometry and how far from the platform's surface your payload protrudes.
+The given platform geometry (STL, CAD file) includes M3 fastener holes that can be used for either designing your own mount to add in addition, OR to temporarily secure your payload to the platform.

 <img src="Microstat_Assembly_v2.png" alt="Microstat Assembly" width="1400"/>
 **Build Instructions -**